evidence-dev/datasource-template/README.md

-# Evidence Datasource Connector Template
+# Evidence Source Plugin Template

-## Usage
+Use this template to create a new Evidence source plugin.
+The template includes a simple example plugin, which you can use to get started.

-### Install and run the sample plugin in a test app
+## Install and run the sample plugin

 ```bash
 chmod +x scaffold.sh run-plugin.sh